Jasperabez/jasperabez.github.io/_posts/2019-9-16-AWS-budget-alert-setup.md

 ![setup_budget]({{ site.baseurl }}/images/setup-budget.png)
 6. In this page fill in the email contacts to receive the alerts and tick the checkbox for "Notify via Amazon Simple Notification Service (SNS) topic"
 ![configure_alerts]({{ site.baseurl }}/images/configure-alerts.png)
-7. a new textbox would appear, along with a new link "Manage your SNS topics" click on the link which should open in a new tab
+7. A new textbox would appear, along with a new link "Manage your SNS topics" click on the link which should open in a new tab
 ![sns_link]({{ site.baseurl }}/images/sns-link.png)
-8. you'll be brought to the Amazon SNS dashboard, select "Topics" from the side menu and click "Create topic"
+8. You'll be brought to the Amazon SNS dashboard, select "Topics" from the side menu and click "Create topic"
 ![SNS_topics]({{ site.baseurl }}/images/sns-topics.png)
 9. After being redirected to this page, fill in "Name" and "Display Name"
 ![SNS_details]({{ site.baseurl }}/images/sns-details.png)